Junction4Nako/Junction4Nako.github.io/_pages/about.md

 [\[**GitHub**\]]([https://github.com/Junction4Nako/mvp_pytorch](https://github.com/FudanDISC/weakly-supervised-mVLP)) [**\[Pretrained Model\]**](https://drive.google.com/file/d/16TNcpCXUGwBwtm4q-HMdxyCbUfEv1yw-/view?usp=sharing)
 - We propose a method to transfer English vision-language models to multilingual scenarios without the need for multilingual image-text data.
 - Leveraging English text as anchors, our model is trained with English image-text pairs and English-to-others translation pairs.
+- Multi-modal ability learned from English image-text data can be transfered across languages with our method.
 </div>
 </div>